What is an executive summary statement and why should you include it in your resume?

 Sample for a Human Resources Manager:

-Demonstrated decade of progressive experience in managing employee hiring and onboarding.
+Demonstrated a decade of progressive experience in managing employee hiring and onboarding.
 Experience includes relationship management with various departments and streamlining performance management processes.
 A dedicated professional with executive experience in directing, overseeing, and executing HR processes, including benefit programmes.

 Sample for a Project Manager: